Some of the nonsense from my old loaf

 (If the above is no longer wrong, it’s because I’ve fixed the issue.)

 I’m a prolific quoter.
 On the rare occasions that I do dream of something like work, it’s in a role that might be best likened to that of a librarian.
-I dream of connecting the right people, to the right idea, at the right time.
+I dream of connecting the right people, to the right ideas, at the right time.
 If you like the things I write, or more especially if you don’t, then take a gander at my collection of quotes and you’re sure to find a clipping of something much better.

 The imagined surface of my system of files is changing.